 Almost a decade later I found out that the über disappointing Sex and the City 2 was shot entirely in Morocco (not Abu Dhabi as scripted – none of the Emirates countries would give them permission to film) and that tiny spark grew a little bigger; a little hotter.
 Riding a camel across sand dunes the colour of smoked paprika (like Carrie and the girls) isn’t just for those rugged National Geographic Explorer types.
 It’s also for glamorous jet-setters and pampered princesses!

 As my passion for food continues to grow, so too does that flame.
 I read about the authentic cuisine of Morocco – tender Berber skillet bread, chicken with tangy preserved lemons and olives, lamb stuffed with couscous and dates, spicy, garlicky harissa paste, sizzling kebabs and I want to taste it!
-I see photos of the iconic evening food market in the old Medina in Marrakech, the Jemma al Fna, the busiest square in the world, and I sense that few other experiences will better satisfy my culinary wanderlust.
+I see photos of the iconic evening food market in the old Medina in Marrakech, the Jemma al Fna, the busiest square in the world and the entrance to the souks of Marrakech, and I sense that few other experiences will better satisfy my culinary wanderlust.

 Enter Dream My Destiny, a luxe tour company ready to hand me Morocco on a beautiful platter.

 Linda Kozlowski, best known as the leading lady in The Crocodile Dundee trilogy, has embarked on a new adventure, partnering with longtime tour specialist Moulay Hafid Baba to form Dream My Destiny, a bespoke Moroccan tour company, offering one-of-a-kind, customized vacation experiences.